-By 2009, the sanctuary was established as a nonprofit charity and relocated to its current site – a plot of land with access to fresh running water and little else.
-Their driving force and mission was to protect cats, as well as endangered birds.
+By 2009, the sanctuary relocated to its current site.
+The site was a plot of land with access to fresh running water and little else, but it was home.
+Protecting animals – cats, as well as endangered birds – was the driving force.

-Funding comes from vacationers who visit the sanctuary and give to support its mission.
+Funding comes from vacationers who visit the sanctuary and give to support our mission.

-Lanai Cat Sanctuary believes that cats deserve the highest quality of life possible and an end to suffering.
-It is a 501c3 nonprofit led by responsible, ethical and experienced leadership in animal welfare and is governed by a board of directors.
+Above all, Lanai Cat Sanctuary believes that cats deserve to live their best life possible.
+Governed by a board of directors, it is a 501c3 nonprofit led by responsible, ethical, and experienced leadership in animal welfare.